samhorio/recipe-project/README.md

 Upon running our code, the performance of our model is overfitting to the training data with a 99.5% accuracy.
 Although this is highly accurate, our testing data received an 89% accuracy.
 This is still relatively high, but could be improved.

+### Final Model
-From our insides of our baseline model, it looks like we need to regularize the tree depth since that leads to overfitting to the training data.
+From our baseline model, it looks like we need to regularize the tree depth since that leads to overfitting to the training data.
 After, we'll need to incorporate more features.
 Such as the values in the nutrition value column in order to improve the model there.
-### Final Model
-For our final model, we

 ### Fairness Analysis